benjreinhart/minutils/README.md

 <a name="last" />
 ##### last(array, n = 1)

-Returns the last `n` elements of teh array of the last element of the array if `n` is 1 (the default).
+Returns the last `n` elements of the array or the last element of the array if `n` is 1 (the default).

 ```javascript
 last([1, 2, 3, 4, 5]) // 5